Writings, Lectures and Interviews

 "Who Was the Man Behind the Music?
 An Investigation of the Character, Personality, and Values of Scott Joplin";

-Panel discussion on past festivals;
+Participated in panel discussion on past festivals;

-Two bus tours: "Scott Joplin's Sedalia".
+Narrated two bus tours: "Scott Joplin's Sedalia".

 Scott Joplin Memorial Concert, St. Michael's Cemetery, East Elmhurst, NY, May 27, 2017: